 All of your Web pages should be mobile-optimized for a range of screen sizes and device capabilities.
 Mobile isn’t just about phones and tablets anymore.
 Internet-connected devices are popping up everywhere.
 There are a variety of ways to surf the Web on your television, cars are coming with Android-based navigation and entertainment systems include a browser … you can even buy an Internet-connected refrigerator.

 Of course, that might explain why the banana I ate this morning had a QR code…

-Learn more about where mobile is going by joining us for our upcoming webinar Everything You Know About Mobile is Wrong on May 24 at 3:00 p.m.
-CT.
+Learn more about where mobile is going by watching our webinar Everything You Know About Mobile is Wrong.